Christopher R. Barron: Career

-During his legal career, Barron served as a consultant to the litigation boutique firm of Watson & Renner, in Washington, DC.
+During his legal career, Barron served as a consultant to the litigation boutique firm of Watson & Renner, in Washington, D.C.
 At Watson & Renner, he worked on a variety of legal issues, including a number of corporate governance and toxic tort issues.
 Previously, he was an associate at the law firm of Powell, Goldstein, Frazer & Murphy in Atlanta, Georgia, where he was a member of the Business & Financial Institutions Litigation Group.

+Barron is currently Vice President of Public Relations at International Health Brands and The Wellness Company, as well as CEO of Vigilant News Network.

 Personal life

-Barron lives in Washington, D.C. with his husband Shawn R. Gardner, to whom he has been legally married since 2010.
+Barron lives in Washington, D.C., with his husband Shawn R. Gardner, to whom he has been legally married since 2010.
 He has stated that he served in the Air Force Reserve.
 Barron has written numerous opinion pieces for The Washington Post, The Huffington Post, The Boston Globe, Roll Call, The Hill, Politico, TheBlaze, The Daily Caller, and United Liberty.
 He has appeared on numerous national and local television channels, including MSNBC, NBC, CBS, CNN, CNN Headline News, ABC News Now, and Fox News, including being a frequent guest on Red Eye w/ Greg Gutfeld and Gutfeld!.